About Western Kentucky University:

 The Psychology Department is committed to increasing the diversity of the University community.
 Candidates who can contribute to that goal are encouraged to apply and to identify their strengths or experiences in this area.

-Position Qualification: Applicants must have an earned doctorate in Psychology with an emphasis in Forensic Psychology.
+Applicants must have an earned doctorate in corresponding field (i.e., Clinical Psychology) by the August 15, 2019 anticipated starting date.
+Candidates must be licensed or license-eligible and are expected to obtain licensure from the Kentucky Board of Psychology at the Health Service Provider level.
 Applicants must demonstrate the potential for excellence in teaching and to maintain an active program of scholarly research.

 Kentucky state law requires all public institutions of postsecondary education to conduct pre-employment criminal background checks to determine suitability for employment.

 Western Kentucky University does not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity/expression, marital status, age, uniformed services, veteran status, or physical or mental disability in admission to career and technical education programs and/or activities, or employment practices in accordance with Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Revised 1992, and the Americans with Disabilities Act of 1990.